-Within these categories of eligible assets, the sub-fund commits to invest 100% of the assets in "sustainable investments" as defined by art.
+Within these categories of eligible assets, the sub-fund commits to invest at least 95% of the assets in "sustainable investments" as defined by art.
 2.17 SFDR.

 This includes only investments in instruments with an environmental objective that are not aligned with the EU Taxonomy.
-The minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy is thus 100%
+The minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy is thus 95%